 And let’s not forget there is also a non-profit association.

 The private limited company (osaühing or OÜ in Estonian) is the most common form of business in Estonia.

-5. What is famous e-residency programm?
+5. What is the famous e-residency program?

 E-Residency is a transnational digital identity for all world citizens interested in establishing a trusted location independent company entirely online.

 Anyone in the world can apply for e-Residency and about 99% of applications are approved because legitimate entrepreneurs are attracted by the open and transparent nature of the business environment being offered.